 Svalbard plays a critical role in our understanding of the tectonic and paleogeographic evolution of the Arctic.
-In this module, we explore the regional geologic setting of Svalbard and delve into the tectonic events that have shaped Svalbard by placing those tectonic events into the larger tectonic evolution of
+In this section of the course we explore the regional geologic setting of Svalbard and delve into the tectonic events that have shaped Svalbard by placing those tectonic events into the larger tectonic evolution of the Circum Arctic.
+This begins by introducing the students to the major continental blocks that surround the present day Arctic (i.e. Baltica, Laurentia, and Siberia; Figure 5A) and introducing them to some of the currently exposed continental fragments within the Arctic (e.g. Svalbard, Franz